dbchamorro/E08b-Debugging/README.md

 6/8- Updated the score card, it now starts from zero and adds 100 per coin collected, and enemy stomped on.

 7/8- Fixed the issue of the endscreen not showing up when a player wins the game.

+8/8- Fixed the death counter, it added 10 each time a player died instead one.